 The History of Our Company

-In 2003, with the Milliman Actuarial Study as the foundation, the Intermodal Insurance Company, A Risk Retention Group, (IIC) domiciled in Washington, D.C. was formed.
+In 2003, with the Milliman Actuarial Study as the foundation, the Intermodal Insurance Company (IIC), a Risk Retention Group, domiciled in Washington, D.C. was formed.
 For nearly two years the IIC, RRG wrote policies for the founding members, including ICANA, based on the rates developed by our actuarial study.
-However being a new company with no rating meant a lot of time was spent explaining our financial and reinsurance structure to prospective insureds; as well as those to whom certificates were issued on behalf of our insureds.
+However, being a new company with no rating meant a lot of time was spent explaining our financial and reinsurance structure to prospective insureds; as well as those to whom certificates were issued on behalf of our insureds.

-Today our primary insurance partner is New York Marine and General Insurance Company, a subsidiary of ProSight Specialty Insurance, an A.M.
-Best A- rated insurance carrier.
-We are not shopping the policy to multiple carriers, rather we assert direct control of policy management, risk quotients and coverage options.
+With an A.M.
+Best A- rated insurance carrier as our primary partner, we are not shopping the policy to multiple carriers, rather we assert direct control of policy management, risk quotients, and coverage options.
 Our track record for success is undeniable and our ownership structure means there is direct accountability for the success of our company.